Peter Scolari of 'Newhart,' 'Bosom Buddies,' dies at 66

 The two actors went on to work together in projects including Hanks’ 1996 movie directorial debut “That Thing You Do!” and in 2013’s “Lucky Guy,” Nora Ephron’s play about newspaper columnist Mike McAlary.

-Scolari also played on Broadway in “Wicked.”
+Scolari also performed on Broadway in “Wicked.”
 “Hairspray” and 2014’s “Bronx Bombers,” in which he played baseball’s Yogi Berra.

+“We were friends and colleagues for over 40 years,” Newhart said in a statement to The Associated Press.
+He said the contributions of on-screen couple Scolari and Julia Duffy in “Newhart” were an “essential part” of the show’s success.

+“In life, he was a fantastic person, and it was a joy to work together.
+He will be sorely missed and his passing at 66 is much too early,” Newhart said.

-He received three Emmy nominations playing husband Michael to Julia Duffy’s character Stephanie and boss to Bob Newhart’s inn owner and local TV host in the 1980s sitcom “Newhart.”
+He received three Emmy nominations playing husband to Duffy’s Stephanie and colleague to Newhart’s inn owner and local TV host in the 1982-90 sitcom.

+“No better partner,” Duffy posted on Twitter, along with a broken-heart emoji and a photo of a scene in which she and Scolari are dancing a tango.

 In 2016, he won an Emmy Award for the role of Ted Horvath, father to Lena Dunham’s Hannah, in “Girls.”
 In the course of the dramedy created by Dunham, Ted comes out as gay and leaves his wife to find fulfillment.

+In an Instagram post, Dunham said she “couldn’t have been raised up by a better TV ‘papa.’
+Thank you, Scolari, for every chat between set ups, every hug onscreen and off and every ‘Oh, Jeez.’
+We will miss you so much.”

+Harvey Fierstein, who starred in “Hairspray,” tweeted there “wasn’t a sweeter man on the planet.”

-Scolari’s more than four-decade career included guest roles on “ER,” “White Collar” and “Blue Bloods.”
+Scolari’s more than four-decade career included numerous guest roles on series including “ER,” “White Collar” and “Blue Bloods.”

-Scolari whose previous marriages ended in divorce, is survived by his wife, actor Tracy Shayne, who played opposite him as Berra’s wife in “Bronx Bombers.”
-Scolari’s survivors also include his children Nicholas, Joseph, Keaton, and Cali.
+A New York native whose previous marriages ended in divorce, he’s survived by his wife, actor Tracy Shayne, who played opposite him as Berra’s wife in “Bronx Bombers.”
+Other survivors include his children Nicholas, Joseph, Keaton, and Cali.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.